Skip to: Site menu | Main content

 Scientific CoordinatorPerson hired1 hire, fall Y1; new hire in 6 months if vacant

-LI graduate studentsGraduate students funded by LI12 in each two-year period; 36 total; all students externally funded before PhD
+LI graduate studentsGraduate students funded by LI6 in each 2 year period; 18 students total over life of project

 LI Computational ScientistsStaff hired6 hired by fall Y1; new staff hired in 6 months if position(s) becomes vacant